manudelu/AI_DroneSwarm/README.md

 Test the Bridge between ROS and Unreal Engine
 ===========================

-Now, that you are all set go to your Windows settings -> Network and Internet -> Properties -> Copy the IPV4 Address
+* Obtain your IPV4 Address from Windows settings -> Network and Internet -> Properties.

-In Windows go to your `Documents/AirSim` folder, open the `settings.json` file and change it like that (swap "hostname" with your IPV4 Address):
+* In the `Documents/AirSim/settings.json` file on Windows, replace "hostname" with your IPV4 Address.
+Or you can copy and paste this:
 ```
 {
   "SettingsVersion": 1.2,